soskek/variational_dropout_sparsifies_dnn/README.md

 # Examples

-- MNIST: Fully-connected DNN for MNIST.
+- MNIST: Covolutional DNN (LeNet5) or fully-connected DNN (LeNet-300-100) for MNIST.
 The example is derived from the official MNIST example of Chainer v2.
   ```
   python -u train_mnist.py --gpu=0
   ```